vanzasetia/personal-website/src/blogs/guide-develop-websites-android.md

 ---
 title: The beginner guide to develop websites on Android
-description: You can start your web development journey without a computer.
-I am going to tell you everything you need to know to develop websites on your Android device.
+description: Make your web from scratch without a computer.
+I tell you everything you need to know to develop websites on your Android device.
 date: 2024-04-27
+tags:
-tags: guide
+  - guide
+  - best
+copyright:
-copyrightYear: 2024
+  year: 2024
 ---

 ## Introduction